What basic rights do people have if ICE stops them? A lawyer explains

 "We gave you a visa to come and study and get a degree, not to become a social activist that tears up our university campuses," Rubio said, estimating that more than 300 visas had been revoked.

-Raha Wala, a lawyer and Vice President of Strategy and Partnerships with advocacy organization the National Immigration Law Center (NILC), says that despite what feels like the Trump administration suppressing free speech, immigrants should know they have constitutionally guaranteed rights to due process in the U.S.
+Raha Wala, a lawyer and vice president of strategy and partnerships with the National Immigration Law Center (NILC), an advocacy organization, says that despite what feels like the Trump administration suppressing free speech, immigrants should know they have constitutionally guaranteed rights to due process in the United States.

 Wala explained on Morning Edition some of the fundamental rights people have if detained by federal agents: